Book of Mormon: Dialogic revelation

-In the Book of Mormon, revelation from God typically manifests as "personalized, dialogic exchange" between God and persons, "rooted in a radically anthropomorphic theology" that personifies deity as a being who hears prayers and provides direct answers to questions.
-Multiple narratives in the book portray revelation as a dialogue in which petitioners and deity engage one another in a mutual exchange in which God's contributions originate from outside the mortal recipient.
+In the Book of Mormon, revelation from God typically manifests as a dialogue between God and one or more persons, characterizing the deity as an anthropomorphic being who hears prayers and provides direct answers to questions.
+Multiple narratives in the book portray revelation as a dialogue in which petitioners and deity engage one another in a mutual exchange whereby God's contribution originates from outside the mortal recipient.
 The Book of Mormon also emphasizes regular prayer as a significant component of devotional life, depicting it as a central means through which such dialogic revelation can take place.

-Distinctively, the Book of Mormon's portrayal democratizes revelation by extending it beyond the "Old Testament paradigms" of prophetic authority.
-In the Book of Mormon, dialogic revelation from God is not the purview of prophets alone but is instead the right of every person.
-Figures such as Nephi and Ammon receive visions and revelatory direction prior to or without ever becoming prophets, and Laman and Lemuel are rebuked for hesitating to pray for revelation.
-In the Book of Mormon, God and the divine are directly knowable through revelation and spiritual experience.

-Also in contrast with traditional Christian conceptions of revelations is the Book of Mormon's broader range of revelatory content.
-In the Book of Mormon, revelatory topics include not only the expected "exegesis of existence" but also questions that are "pragmatic, and at times almost banal in their mundane specificity".
-Figures petition God for revelatory answers to doctrinal questions and ecclesiastical crises as well as for inspiration to guide hunts, military campaigns, and sociopolitical decisions, and the Book of Mormon portrays God providing answers to these inquiries.
+While the Old Testament of the Christian Bible links revelation specifically to prophetic authority, the Book of Mormon's portrayal democratizes the idea of revelation, depicting it as the right of every person.
+Figures such as Nephi and Ammon receive visions and revelatory direction prior to or without ever becoming prophets, while Laman and Lemuel are rebuked for hesitating to pray for revelation.
+Also in contrast with traditional Christian concept of revelation is the Book of Mormon's broader range of revelatory content.
+In the Book of Mormon, figures petition God for revelatory answers to doctrinal questions and ecclesiastical crises as well as for inspiration to guide hunts, military campaigns, and matters of state.
 The Book of Mormon depicts revelation as an active and sometimes laborious experience.
-For example, the Book of Mormon's Brother of Jared learns to act not merely as a petitioner with questions but moreover as an interlocutor with "a specific proposal" for God to consider as part of a guided process of miraculous assistance.
-Also in the Book of Mormon, Enos describes his revelatory experience as a "wrestle which I had before God" that spanned hours of intense prayer.
+For example, the Book of Mormon's Brother of Jared learns to act not merely as a petitioner with questions for God but also as an interlocutor with "a specific proposal" for God to consider as part of a guided process of miraculous assistance.